 - Place the vital wheat gluten, garlic powder, onion powder, paprika, thyme, and nutritional yeast in a large bowl and stir to combine.

-- In another bowl, place the liquid smoke, Worcestershire, olive oil, tomato paste, and 2 tablespoons soy sauce, and 1/2 cup water.
+- In another bowl, place the liquid smoke, Worcestershire sauce, olive oil, tomato paste, and 2 tablespoons soy sauce, and ½ cup of water.
 Stir to combine.

 - Pour the wet mixture into the dry mixture.
 Stir gently as you pour, until it vaguely resembles ground beef.
 Knead the dough in the bowl for 2 minutes.
 It shouldn’t stick to your hands at all.